Leviticus 19 – Many Various Laws

 i.
 Harrison on soothsaying: “The prognostication of favourable times for specific forms of action.”
 This was predicting lucky days or favorable times as an astrologer or others might do.

 c.
-Cuttings in the flesh for the dead, nor tattoo any marks on you: These were also pagan practices God wanted Israel to separate from.
+Cuttings in the flesh for the dead, nor tattoo any marks on you: These were also pagan practices God wanted Israel to be separate from.
 The trimming of the hair, the beard, cutting, and tattoos were all connected with pagan rites of mourning.

-i.
+iv.
 Part of this message to us today is that what our culture thinks and how they perceive things is important.
 If some clothing or jewelry or body decoration would associate us with the pagan world, it should not be done.
 This is a difficult line to draw because the standards of culture are always changing.
 Some modern examples of changing standards are hair length and earrings for men.

-ii.
+v.
 In Paul’s day, in the city of Corinth, only prostitutes went around without a head covering – so it was right for the Christian women of Corinth to wear veils, though not required to by the letter of the law (1 Corinthians 11:5-6).

 d.
-Do not prostitute your daughter, to cause her to be a harlot: To prostitute your daughter in this context probably means to give her as a ritual prostitute at a pagan temple; this was of course forbidden, though in the eyes of the pagan culture, it was a religious thing to do.
+Do not prostitute your daughter, to cause her to be a harlot: To prostitute your daughter in this context probably means to give her as a ritual prostitute at a pagan temple.
+This was of course forbidden, though in the eyes of the pagan culture, it was a religious thing to do.

 e.
 Mediums and familiar spirits: These were ways the pagans sought to contact the dead or other spirits; this was a doorway into the occult, and strictly forbidden – those who seek after these things are defiled – “made dirty” by them.